Friendship Club Social Skills Enrichment Program

 Your child will:

-Fill their tool belt with skills that will help them in their everyday classroom such as being “flexible” and meet our hero “Super Flex” who can transition from task to task.
+Fill their tool belt with skills that will help them in everyday classroom situations and transitions from task to task.

 - Practice “ignoring” social situations or people who are bugging them.